nathanlane/industrialpolicyclass/README.md

 # Industrial Policy and Development Module - Syllabus Home
 {: .no_toc}

-This is a course webpage, together with the Canvas page, dedicated to the *Industrial Development*.
+This is a course webpage, together with the Canvas page, for Dr. Nathaniel Lane's Industrial Policy and Development module.

 ## The Module
 {: .no_toc .text-delta }